rupe120/cookiecutter-pypackage/docs/tutorial.md

   2. the commit is tagged, and the tag name is started with 'v' (lower case)
   3. build/testing executed by github CI passed

-  If you'd like to see what it's look like now, you could run the followng command:
+  If you'd like to see what it's look like now, you could run the following command:

   ``` console
   mkdocs gh-deploy